nguyenthanhjt/google-data-analytics-professional-certificate-course/6_Share-Data-Through-the-Art-of-Visualization/readme_course-6.md

-# Course 5: Analyze Data to Answer Questions
+# Course 6: Share Data Through the Art of Visualization

 This course is part of Google Data Analytics Professional Certificate

 ## What you'll learn

-- Discuss the importance of organizing your data before analysis by using sorts and filters.
-- Convert and format data.
-- Apply the use of functions and syntax to create SQL queries to combine data from multiple database tables.
-- Describe the use of functions to conduct basic calculations on data in spreadsheets.
+- Describe the use of data visualizations to talk about data and the results of data analysis.
+- Identify Tableau as a data visualization tool and understand its uses.
+- Explain what data driven stories are including reference to their importance and their attributes.
+- Explain principles and practices associated with effective presentations.

 ## Skills you'll gain

-- Data Aggregation
-- Spreadsheet
+- Business Communication
 - Data Analysis
-- Data Calculations
-- SQL

 ## Overview

 There are 4 modules in this course

-This is the fifth course in the Google Data Analytics Certificate.
-In this course, you’ll explore what it means to actually analyze your data.
-You’ll take what you’ve learned up to this point and apply it to make sense of the data you’ve collected.
-You’ll learn how to organize and format your data using spreadsheets and SQL to help you look at and think about your data in different ways.
-You’ll also find out how to perform complex calculations with your data to address business objectives.
-You’ll learn how to use formulas, functions, and SQL queries as you conduct your analysis.
+This is the sixth course in the Google Data Analytics Certificate.
+You’ll learn how to visualize and present your data findings as you complete the data analysis process.
+This course will show you how data visualizations, such as visual dashboards, can help bring your data to life.
+You’ll also explore Tableau, a data visualization platform that will help you create effective visualizations for your presentations.
 Current Google data analysts will continue to instruct and provide you with hands-on ways to accomplish common data analyst tasks with the best tools and resources.

 Learners who complete this certificate program will be equipped to apply for introductory-level jobs as data analysts.
 No previous experience is necessary.

-- By the end of this course, you will:
+By the end of this course, learners will:

+- Understand the importance of data visualization.
-  - Learn how to organize data for analysis.
+- Learn how to form a compelling narrative through data stories.
+- Gain an understanding of how to use Tableau to create dashboards and dashboard filters.
+- Discover how to use Tableau to create effective visualizations.
-  - Understand the processes for formatting and adjusting data.
+- Explore the principles and practices involved with effective presentations.
-  - Explore how to aggregate data in spreadsheets and by using SQL.
+- Learn how to consider potential limitations associated with the data in your presentations.
-  - Use formulas and functions in spreadsheets to make data calculations.
-  - Learn how to complete calculations using SQL queries.
+- Understand how to apply best practices to a Q&A with your audience.

+### Course structure

+1. Module 1:Visualize data
+2. Module 2: Create data visualizations with Tableau
+3. Module 3: Craft data stories
+4. Module 4: Develop presentations and slideshows